U.S. fund managers zero in on software as tariffs upend tech sector

 Sean Koung Sun, a co-portfolio manager of the $1.8 billion Thornburg International Growth fund, said that his fund is focusing on technology companies that rely on domestic demand more than trade.

-He has been adding to his position in companies such as TAL Education Group (TAL.N), which operates online and in-person after-school tutoring centers in China.
+He has been adding to his position in companies such as TAL Education Group, which operates online and in-person after-school tutoring centers in China.
 Shares of the company are up 22 percent for the year to date, including a 12.5 decline in the last month.

 “This is a way to reach the lower-tier cities in China, and technology makes it frictionless,” Sun said.